jringkamp/heuristic-math-solver-for-complex-equations/README.md

 OmniSolver: Heuristic Numerical Engine (v1.0-Stable) Project Overview

-This is a specialized Java-based numerical engine designed to solve transcendental equations where variables exist in both the base and the exponent (e.g., xx+x=k and xxx+x=k).
+This is a specialized Java-based numerical engine designed to solve transcendental equations where variables exist in both the base and the exponent (e.g., x^x+x=k and x^x^x+x=k).
 Because these equations lack a standard algebraic solution, this solver utilizes a custom "Stripping" heuristic to achieve convergence where traditional iterative methods (like Newton's Method) often fail due to extreme growth gradients.
 The Strategy: Factoring & Stripping

 Instead of relying on a "good guess," this engine uses a Growth-Rate Heuristic: